 Heather from Southern State of Mind shares her DIY solution to expensive navy blue grasscloth wallpaper with her Hale Navy painted wallpaper!
 It’s genius!

 (Southern State of Mind’s Navy Blue Grasscloth Bathroom painted Hale Navy)

 The Happy Housie shows how fabulous Benjamin Moore Hale Navy is in her gorgeous bathroom with beadboard.

 The Happy Housie shares her Hale Navy-painted bathroom above.

 And oh my goodness, I can’t get over this bathroom!
 Jaime Costiglio steals the show with her Hale Navy Buffalo Check Painted Walls.
 I mean, seriously!

 Still stumped as to how to pick paint colors?
 Short-Cut to Picking Out the Perfect Paint Color every single time!
 Since I implemented this system, I haven’t regretted a single paint color–which is saying something with how often I change my mind 😉

 LIKED THIS?
-DON’T MISS THESE OTHER POSTS:
+DON’T MISS THESE OTHER POSTS on PICKING PAINT COLORS: